y-scope/clp-ffi-py/README.md

     rules specified in `.clang-tidy`, and sends suggestions corresponding to each warning.
 Developers should manually review all the warnings and try with their best effort to fix the reasonable ones.
-* [bear][9]: `bear python setup.py build`
-  * This tool generates a JSON compilation database on the project's root directory named `compile_commands.json`.
-This file will be used by clang-tidy to execute the static analysis.
-It also helps IDEs to configure code completion (such as VSCode).

 [1]: https://github.com/y-scope/clp/tree/main/components/core
 [2]: https://github.com/y-scope/clp